 Designing: Designed level themes, level structure, game narrative, and technical design.

 Art: Player's car, enemy cars, car level background, and garbage truck.

-Boss Run is a 2-D platformer that was developed by Team Robot Scorpion, a team of three people, for the Casual Game Production course at the University of Central Florida.
+Boss Run was developed by Team Robot Scorpion, a team of three people.
 The development cycle was fifteen weeks and the game was developed with the Unity game engine.